rencheckyoself/hackathonCamera/README.md

 # Description
-This code with track an orange ping pong ball using a web cam mounted on a pan and tilt servo set up.
-You may need to tweak some of the parameters depending on your camera.
+This code will track an orange ping pong ball using a web cam mounted on a pan and tilt servo set up.
+You may need to tweak some of the parameters depending on your camera and servos.

 The servos used in the video were natively limited to 0 - 90 degrees, therefore the code does not support travel outside this range.